 A file note recording how access was given and copies of the edited documents should be scanned and saved as 'informal FOI release' on the relevant file to record what information was given to the client.

-Where cases have been closed for more than two years and archived, clients may access their information through the FOI team.
+Where cases are closed, and the applicant is over 25 years, clients may access their information through the FOI team.
 They can be contacted on (08) 9222 2555.
 Access may be given formally or informally.

-Where the information requested relates to a past sexual abuse case or criminal injuries compensation, the application should always be referred to the FOI team.
+Where the information requested is about a third party, the application should be referred to the FOI team.

 If the information requested relates to past adoption matters, the application should be referred to Fostering and Adoption Services as specific legislative provisions exist.
 They can be contacted on: